Making the Most of Depop

 Trade via Instant Payment Where Possible

 The subject of payment can be a tricky one with any site that allows you to buy online through an individual seller.
 My tip would be to buy and sell through the apps in-built instant payment system, offering you protection through Depop and PayPal should anything go wrong.
-The site do take a 10% cut, but in my opinion it's well worth it and you're likely to think so too if anything should go wrong.
+The site do take a 10% cut, but in my opinion it's well worth it and you're likely to think so too if it all goes a bit Pete Tong.

 Don't Be Afraid to Haggle